 Our reportable operating segments consist of acute care hospital services and behavioral health care services.
 The "Other" segment column below includes centralized services including information services, purchasing, reimbursement, accounting, taxation, legal, advertising, design and construction and patient accounting as well as the operating results for our other operating entities including outpatient surgery and radiation centers.
+Net revenues and income (loss) before income taxes exclude discontinued operations.
 The chief operating decision making group for our acute care hospital services and behavioral health care services is comprised of the President and Chief Executive Officer, and the co-lead/lead executive of each operating segment.
 The lead executives for each operating segment also manage the profitability of each respective segment's various facilities.
 The operating segments are managed separately because each operating segment represents a business unit that offers different types of healthcare services or operates in different healthcare environments.
-The accounting policies of the operating segments are the same as those described in the summary of significant accounting policies included in this Annual Report on Form 10-K for the year ended December 31, 2007.
+The accounting policies of the operating segments are the same as those described in the summary of significant accounting policies included in this Annual Report on Form 10-K for the year ended December 31, 2008.